djsc/ScreenDoorPi/README.md

         FIREBASE_MESSAGING_SENDER_ID='' //obtained when setting up Firebase
         FIREBASE_APP_ID='' //obtained when setting up Firebase
       ```
-  * vim src/constants.ts #Optional.
+  * vi src/constants.ts #Optional.
 Can configure certain aspects of the app.
   * npm install #This installs the dependencies
   * tsc #Transpiles the typescript from /src into javascript in /build
   * node build #Starts the program at /build/index.ts

 * Automatically start project on boot (optional)
   * For this to work, you need to have your Firebase email/password entered in .env
-  * sudo vim /etc/rc.local
+  * sudo vi /etc/rc.local
   * Add the following line before the exit command(may need to change pi to your username): node /home/pi/ScreenDoorPi/build &